QuantEcon/lecture-python.myst/lectures/util_rand_resp.md

 so that a "yes" answer increases the odds that an individual belongs to $A$.

-Constraint `ref:util-rand-ten-b` holds for sure.
+Constraint {eq}`eq:util-rand-ten-b` holds for sure.

-Consequently,  constraint `ref:util-rand-ten-a` becomes the single necessarly condition for individual $i$  always to answer truthfully.
+Consequently,  constraint {eq}`eq:util-rand-ten-a` becomes the single necessarly condition for individual $i$  always to answer truthfully.

 At equality, constraint $(10.\text{a})$ determines   conditional probabilities that make the individual indifferent between telling the truth and lying when the correct answer is "yes":